Riponcs/TurbulenceDataset/README.md

-# TurbulenceDataset
+# Turbulence Strength Dataset (TSD)
-Turbulence dataset with Images and Cn2 values
+Turbulence strength dataset containing Images and Cn2 values

 We have used two datasets to train/test the model(the July dataset and October Dataset).
 Each dataset contains around 30k images.
 All those images were taken with the Nikon P100 DSLR camera at 60fps at a distance of 750m~1500m from the camera.
 We used a scintillometer to measure the turbulence strength.